huggingface/datasets/datasets/id_liputan6/README.md

 low ROUGE scores, and expose both issues with ROUGE it-self, as well as with extractive and abstractive summarization models.

-You need to manually request the liputan6 dataset from https://github.com/fajri91/sum_liputan6/ and save it in a directory <path/to/folder>.
-The name of downloaded file is "liputan6_data.tar.gz".
-The liputan6 dataset can then be loaded using the following command `datasets.load_dataset("id_liputan6", 'canonical', data_dir="<path/to/folder>")`.
+You need to manually request the liputan6 dataset using the form in https://github.com/fajri91/sum_liputan6/ and uncompress it.
+The liputan6 dataset can then be loaded using the following command `datasets.load_dataset("id_liputan6", 'canonical', data_dir="<path/to/uncompressed_folder>")` or `datasets.load_dataset("id_liputan6", 'xtreme', data_dir="<path/to/uncompressed_folder>")`.
 ### Supported Tasks and Leaderboards

 [More Information Needed]